gabrielatomaz/decrypt-challenge/readme.md

 ### 🔑 Step 2: Decrypting the RSA Public Key

-After obtaining the password from Hashcat (this took 6 days and 10 hours on an 8GB RAM server 🖥️💻), use it to decrypt the RSA public key.
+After obtaining the password from Hashcat (this took 6 days and 10 hours on an 8GB RAM i5 computer), use it to decrypt the RSA public key.

 ```bash
 openssl aes-256-cbc -a -nosalt -d -in key_public.en -out key_public.txt